vesuxyz/docs/docs/explore/vesu-basics.md

 In Vesu, for each lending pair in a pool a specific *maximal loan-to-value* threshold is defined at which a position in violation, that is with a *loan-to-value* larger than the threshold, can be liquidated.

-### Lend APY
+### Supply APY

-The Lend APY refers to the annual percentage yield, that is the annualized yield assuming compounding of the (per-second) interest rate, accrued to the lenders from supplying liquidity in a market.
+The Supply APY refers to the annual percentage yield, which is the annualized yield assuming compounding of the (per-second) interest rate, accrued to the lenders from supplying liquidity in a market.

+The Supply APY may include the following components, depending on the underlying assets:
+- **Lending APY**: The base yield from lending, paid by borrowers.
+- **Rewards APY**: Additional rewards provided from the DeFi Spring program.
+[Learn more here.](./defi-spring.md)
+- **Asset APY**: Yield from the underlying asset through staking rewards for liquid staking tokens such as xSTRK, sSTRK, and wstETH.
+These rewards accrue within the token and are redeemable through the LST provider.
+- **Borrow Cost**: Represents the funding cost of your Multiply position.
+It is directly reflected in the Borrow APR of the asset being borrowed for the Multiply strategy.

 ### Borrow APR

-The Borrow APR refers to the simple annual percentage interest rate, without compounding, that borrowers pay for burrowing liquidity in a market.
+The Borrow APR refers to the simple annual percentage interest rate, without compounding, that borrowers pay for borrowing liquidity in a market.